 Financial support is intended to supplement existing means of support available to families and the child or children who are subject to a Child Arrangements Order.
 Carers must be given advice of entitlements to employee's rights to leave and pay, benefits, tax credits and allowances, and these should be taken into account when considering amounts of financial support.

 The payment of Child Arrangements Order financial support is aligned with those payments for Special Guardianship and Adoption Financial Support, and is based on fostering payments as a maximum level of support.

 All Child Arrangements Order allowances are means tested in line with the nationally prescribed means test.

 Child Arrangements Order financial support will only be paid in respect of a child/ren who are or have been looked after by the Local Authority, or where the Local Authority is supporting a Care Plan for a Child Arrangements Order to prevent a child/ren coming into its care.

 In cases where the Local Authority has not been involved, a request for financial support should be looked at in the light of individual circumstances.
 Consideration must be given to whether financial support is required to safeguard the child (thus avoiding a need for the child to come into care) and/or to ensure that the child can continue to be cared for by family/friends.
-A core assessment is required to determine individual need and any support arising from this assessment will be subject to the same nationally prescribed means test.
+A Child and Family Assessment is required to determine individual need and any support arising from this assessment will be subject to the same nationally prescribed means test.